harrycresswell/harry/content/uses.md

 ## Marketing

-I recently made the switch from [Mailchimp](https://mailchimp.com/) to [Brevo](https://www.brevo.com/), which I use to send my personal newsletter and Practical Hugo updates.
+I recently made the switch from [Mailchimp](https://mailchimp.com/) to [Brevo](https://www.brevo.com/), which I use to send my personal newsletter and [Practical Hugo](https://practicalhugo.com/) updates.
 I’ve been recommending Brevo to my european clients, so it makes sense that I’m using the same tool.
 Brevo also has a partnership program, making ideal for freelancers and small agencies.

 I’ve been using [Typeform](https://www.typeform.com/) to collect feedback for years, however with all the great and affordable ways to create forms these days, I struggle to justify their pricing.
 Recently I started using [Tally](https://tally.so/), it’s a joy to work with and has a generous free tier.

 ## Automation

+I try to avoid too much automation in my life, but it does come in handy for certain things.

-I use [IFTTT](https://ifttt.com/) to send emails to myself, reminding me to do things that happen periodically.
+I use [IFTTT](https://ifttt.com/) to send emails to myself that remind me to do things that happen periodically.
 Things like updating the masked email address I use on this site.
 Or sending out my newsletter.
-Both of these things I only do once a month, so they’re easy to forget without IFTTT.

 I also use [Zapier](https://zapier.com/) (similar to IFTTT), mostly to pass form submissions to spreadsheets.

+I recently discovered [Espanso](https://espanso.org/)**, a fantastic little text expander app which uses YAML files for configuration and supports a bunch of Regex features.

 ## Health

-I use [Strava](https://www.strava.com/) to track running and the Apple Watch Activity app for tracking yoga sessions and workouts.
+I use [Strava](https://www.strava.com/) to track running, yoga and workouts and [Runna](https://www.runna.com/) for running plans.

-I recently switched from [Notion](https://www.notion.so/)† to Obsidian for habit tracking.
+A while back I switched from [Notion](https://www.notion.so/)† to Obsidian for habit tracking.

 Having tried many of the meditation apps out there, my current favourite for guided meditation is [Balance](https://balanceapp.com/).
 For unguided meditation I use [Insight Timer](https://insighttimer.com/).